shm-dmitry/auto_close_window/README.md

 Out-door module:
 ==============

 1. Listen for a noise and check air quality.
-Sends information to your smart house via 443MHZ channel.

 Project status
 ==============